MicrosoftDocs/bot-docs/articles/bot-service-debug-inspection-middleware.md

 5. Now you can send messages in the chat box of your first emulator and inspect the messages in the debugging emulator.
 To inspect the state of the messages click **Bot State** in the debugging emulator and unfold **values** on the right **JSON** window.
 You will be able to see the state of your bot as follows:
 ![bot state](./media/bot-debug-inspection-middleware/bot-debug-bot-state.png)

-## Inspect the state of a bot configured in Azure connected to channels
+## Inspect the state of a bot configured in Azure
 If you want to inspect the state of your bot configured in Azure and connected to channels (like Teams) you will need to install and run [ngrok](https://ngrok.com/).

 ### Run ngrok